Danske Bank (Ireland): Tiger robbery, August 2006

 The Killester, Dublin branch (known as Howth Road branch) of National Irish Bank was the scene of a 'tiger robbery' on 29 August 2006 when a 23-year-old employee was kidnapped by an armed gang.
 The bank handed over a ransom of €270,000 without informing or involving the Garda Síochána.
 The Garda Síochána heavily criticised this action, stating that it leaves the bank exposed in the future to replica attacks.
-However, the Howth Road branch has since become a cashless branch.

 Closure of personal banking

 On 31 October 2013 Danske Bank announced it would be withdrawing all personal banking services in the Republic of Ireland on a phased basis in the first half of 2014.